ayatokura/ai-openscale/wos-monitor-overview.md

 2. Click a model deployment and then click **Configure**.

-   If there are multiple deployments for a given model, then when you configure one deployment, all other deployments for the same model also get configured.

    After your selections are saved, you are ready to configure monitors, which include payload logging, accuracy, and fairness.

 2. To get started, click **Configure monitors**.